Today, I’m going to show you how to fix an odometer that doesn’t work.

 Although this job seems quite intimidating, it’s really simple to do.

-All we need is a flat head screw driver, a T15, a T 20 tocks what has a screw driver end and then off course you have your new gears.
+All we need is a flat head screwdriver, a T15, a T 20 tocks, what has a screwdriver end, and then, of course, you have your new gears.

-These gears come with a real lifetime warranty; they are really inexpensive and are made of better quality plastic so that hopefully you will not have to do this again.
+These gears come with a real lifetime warranty; they are inexpensive and made of better quality plastic so that you will not have to do this again.

-Since we are going to behind the dashboard and remove the dashboard.
-I’m going to replace the old incandescent lights to these new LED dash lights that will probably never burn out.
+Since we are going behind the dashboard and removing the dashboard, I will replace the old incandescent lights with these new LED dash lights that will probably never burn out.

 Let’s grab our tools and begin.

-Every time you are working with electrics in the car such as removing your dashboard, you want to make sure you disconnect the negative terminal on the battery.
+Every time you are working with electrics in the car, such as removing your dashboard, you want to make sure you disconnect the battery’s negative terminal.

 After the negative terminal is removed, we can go and remove our dashboard.

-There is one, there is two, just in case you don’t have a tock split that fits this, you can use a 7 mm socket which works as well.
+There is one; there are two; just in case you don’t have a stock split that fits this, you can use a 7 mm socket, which works as well.

-Next grab the headlight button and pull it outwards and then turn it so that you can see the slot in the side of the plastic.
+Next, grab the headlight button and pull it outwards and then turn it so that you can see the slot on the side of the plastic.

-Stick your flat head screw deriver into that slot and pry into the clip and pull outwards which will remove the switch.
+Stick your flat head screwdriver into that slot and pry into the clip and pull outwards, which will remove the switch.

-Now we are going to remove the plastic bezel that covers the gausses.
+Now we are going to remove the plastic bezel that covers the gasses.

 On the right corner and the right corner are clips.

-So what you want to do is you want to get your fingers behind the bezel and with a firm pull, pop the clips that hold that in and the bezel will come right out.
+So what you want to do is to get your fingers behind the bezel.
+Then, with a firm pull, pop the clips that hold that in, and the bezel will come right out.

-With the bezel removed we have 4 screws we need to remove.
+With the bezel removed, we have four screws we need to remove.

-There is one down here, there is one up there and if we go to the other side there is one down here and one up there.
-Again use your T 20 or your 7 mm. there is one and two and then we go to the other side there is three and four.
+There is one down here, and there is one up there.
+And if we go to the other side, there is one down here and one up there.
+Again use your T 20 or your 7 mm.
+There is one and two, and then we go to the other side, there are three and four.

 With all four bolts out, gently pull the gauge cluster out far enough so that you can disconnect the back with the wiring harnesses.
-Now that should give us room, to get to the other one, same thing it has a little clip and you have to press in and pull it right out.
+Now that should give us room to get to the other one, the same thing it has a little clip, and you have to press in and pull it right out.

 Now we can remove the whole gauge cluster.

-With the last screw removed, now we want to gently remove this cover and place it at the side.
+With the last screw removed, we want to remove this cover and place it at the side gently.

-If you have any dust between the gauges and this plastic piece, you can get some compressed air and blow the dust out.
-I don’t know about you but I hate when there is dust between the clear plastic covering the gauges.
+If you have any dust between the gauges and this plastic piece, you can get some compressed air and blow the dust-out.
+I don’t know about you, but I hate dust between the clear plastic covering the gauges.

-Now there are three sections of gauges that we need to pop out so grab a screw driver and carefully pry upwards.
+Now there are three sections of gauges that we need to pop out to grab a screwdriver and carefully pry upwards.
 That should come right out; you can see these pins plugged right into there.

-Good and now pry the gauges on the right side up and now we can remove the middle gauges just like so.
-With the middle gauge cluster completely removed, we can flip it over and you could see the gear which is located right down here.
+Good, and now pry the gauges on the right side up, and now we can remove the middle gauges just like so.
+With the middle gauge cluster wholly removed, we can flip it over, and you could see the gear, which is located right down here.

-So what happens is that the speed sensor signal comes in here and it tells the motor how fast to spin.
-That motor has a warm gear on it which is this right here.
-That warm gear spins the striven gear, the black striven gear right there which spins the red gear which gives us our mileage.
+So what happens is that the speed sensor signal comes in here, and it tells the motor how fast to spin.
+That motor has a worm gear on it, which is this right here.
+That warm gear spins the striven gear, the black striven gear right there, which spins the red gear, giving us our mileage.

-Grab your flat head screw driver, you can see this little plastic clip right here and the blue.
-You just want to pop that out at it and twist your motor and that will get your motor and that will allow the motor to come out.
+Grab your flat head screwdriver, and you can see this little plastic clip right here and in the blue.
+You just want to pop that out at it and twist your motor, and that will get your motor, which will allow the engine to come out.

-Now to get the black gear out you just need to get your flat head screw driver underneath it just like this and pop it out and check out the difference!
-So the black gear is completely busted as teeth missing, this piece of plastic is cracked so we are going to replace it with our new white gear.
+Now to get the black gear out, you just need to get your flat head screwdriver underneath it just like this and pop it out and check out the difference!
+So the black gear is completely busted as teeth are missing, this piece of plastic is cracked so that we will replace it with our new white gear.

-Look at how soft this piece of plastic is its just coming apart in my hands.
+Look at how soft this piece of plastic is.
+It is just coming apart in my hands.

-Once we are sure all the old pieces are out here, we can grab our new white gear and that is just going to slip right in.
+Once we are sure all the old pieces are out there, we can grab our new white gear, which will just slip right in.

-So just get a flat head screw driver, should help pry that off and should help pull off the rest here.
+Just get a flat head screwdriver; it should help pry that off and help pull off the rest here.

-With this you want to push the warm gear almost towards the base, but you don’t want to touch the base.
-You want to give it some space, a little bit more, good, so you can see how there is a gap right here so that this way, the gear wont bind.
+With this, you want to push the warm gear almost towards the base, but you don’t want to touch the base.
+You want to give it some space, a little bit more, OK, so you can see how there is a gap right here so that this way, the gear won’t bind.

-Now we can just push this in here, give it a little turn as it goes in, turn the motor.
+We can just push this in here, give it a little turn as it goes in, and turn the motor.

 Alright, with our new gear in there and everything in place, let’s put this right in place.
-So will start with our speedometer and tachometer and all these gauges they just pushed right in, they have the prongs that fit in here.
+So we will start with our speedometer and tachometer and all these gauges they just pushed right in; they have the prongs that fit in here.

 So just put it in place and push it right down until it clicks.

-Same with the left side and the right side, now when everything is put in its place, we don’t want to forget to put one of the screws right there because once you put the plastic cover, you can’t get to the screw.
+Same with the left and right sides, now when everything is put in its place, we don’t want to forget to put one of the screws right there because once you put the plastic cover, you can’t get to the screw.